Social Tech

 We spent a couple of sessions working on personas based on the client’s vision.

 Over the course of the sessions, our team encountered some confusion as we began identifying potential partners for our client.
-Both the project manager and I have invested considerable time and effort into researching data to develop accurate personas and understand the end users’ challenges and goals.
-However, during our collaborative sessions, we discovered contradictory elements that left us perplexed.
-It appears that the client's vision, which served as the foundation for our persona development, may have been incomplete or inconsistent.
+My coworker and I have both spent a considerable time gathering data to make accurate personas and understand the problems and goals of the end users.
+However, during our collaborative sessions, we discovered contradictory elements that left us a bit confused.
+It appears that the client's original vision, which we used to develop our personas, was either lacking in detail or inconsistent.
 This discrepancy has caused some uncertainty within our team as we navigate through the partner identification process.
-Since we were committed to resolving these contradictions and ensuring that our final selection aligns seamlessly with our client's objectives, we shared our concerns.
-After a heated conversation, the client understood the significance of being in alignment.
+We were committed to resolving these contradictions and making sure that our final selection aligns with our client's objectives so we shared our concerns.

 ACTION